philliplagoc/Airbnb-Housing-Price-Predictor/README.md

 My final model achieved an MAE of 0.25, and it was deployed using Flask.

 ## Getting Started
-If you want to run the process all
+If you want to run the process:
 1. Clone this repo.
 2. Install the requirements: `pip install -r requirements.txt`
 3. Preprocess the data: `python preprocess.py`